rqhu1995/BRPWR-HGSADC-SBC/README.md

 The repository provides the data and codes to conduct the experiments in the paper "Repositioning in bike sharing systems with broken bikes considering on-site repairs".
 Specifically, the repository implements the **Hybrid Genetic Search Adaptive Diversity Control and Station Budget Constrained Heuristic (BRPWR-HGSADC-SBC)** algorithm to solve the **Bike Repositioning Problem with on-site Repairers**.

+⚠️ Note there is another project solving the problem to optimal using Gurobi, which can be found [here](https://github.com/rqhu1995/BRPWR-Gurobi/tree/main).

 ## Project Structure

 - **Program/**: Contains the main C++ source code for the BRPWR-HGSADC-SBC algorithm.